CampusLabs/time_only/README.md

     time.strftime('The time is %-l:%M:%S %P.')
     # => 'The time is 1:03:56 pm.'

-    # adding times rolls the time forward and returns a new TimeOfDay
+    # adding times rolls the time forward and returns a new TimeOnly
-    TimeOfDay.new(23, 59, 59) + 3
+    TimeOnly.new(23, 59, 59) + 3
     # => '00:00:02'

     morning_flights, afternoon_flights = departure_times.partition(&:am?)

-    current_time = TimeOfDay.now
+    current_time = TimeOnly.now

     # and many more...